Easter Egg Rocket: An Easter STEM challenge

 I think Easter can get overlooked when it comes to STEM challenges.
 This could be because it comes at the end of the long string of holidays that start in October with Halloween.
 But there are so many great Easter science experiments out there!

 This STEM activity is my personal favorite.
 It helps us have a super fun Easter season and it uses those plastic eggs that are lying around my house year-round for some reason.
+Plus it offers a real challenge.
+You have to put in some work to get this one right, but it is worth it.
 And my kids just love this one.
 I think your kids will too.

 Easter Egg Rocket